gorhill/uBlock/platform/nodejs/README.md

 `useRawLists()` returns a reference to the SNFE, which you can use later to match network requests.
-First we need a filtering context instance, which is required as an argument to match networkrequests:
+First we need a filtering context instance, which is required as an argument to match network requests:

 ```js
 const fctxt = new FilteringContext();